{content}

 Short term care home stays

-For short-term care home stays arranged by us, we work with you to assessment your financial circumstances.
+For short-term care home stays arranged by us, we work with you to asses your financial circumstances.
 We will use this information to decide how much you should pay towards the fees of any short term care home stays.
 If you have more than £23,250 in savings it will be the full cost.
 If you own your own home we do not include it in the short stay financial assessment.

 If you already have community services funded by us and you are assessed to make a contribution, we ask that you to continue paying that for up to 28 days or until your community Personal Budget is ended (whichever is the earlier)